ALT-F4-LLC/dotfiles/README.md

 ## Goals

-Provide a fully automated `Manjaro with i3` development environment that should be easy to setup and maintain.
+Provide fully automated `Manjaro with i3` development environment that is easy to setup and maintain.

 ### Why Manjaro with i3?

-Manjaro provides a very elegant wizard for setting up Arch Linux WITH i3-gaps (required) on machines which aligns with the goals of this repository.
+Manjaro provides a very elegant wizard for installing Arch Linux WITH i3-gaps (required) which aligns with the goals of this repository.

-Arch Linux can be setup many ways and discovery as a way to learn is highly encouraged.
-However, this repository is focused on being a battle-tested batteries included solution that is consistently reliable.

 ### Why Ansible?

-Because it's awesome (only an opinion) and it replicates what we would do to setup a development environment pretty well.
+Ansible replicates what we would do to setup a development environment pretty well.
 There are many automation solutions out there - we happen to enjoy using Ansible.

 ## Requirements